The Importance of Listening

 Well, if the answers were clear cut and easy to understand then we likely wouldn’t have need for this blog post.

-The answers are complicated and I can only offer my perspective as an Indigenous Canadian, 60’s scoop survivor, but also as an advocate who has been described as ‘relentlessly optimistic’.
+The answers are complicated and I can not only offer my perspective as an Indigenous Canadian, 60’s scoop survivor, but also as an advocate who has been described as ‘relentlessly optimistic’.

 As Canadians living in the year 2023, we absolutely have to acknowledge that bad things have happened and that things will continue to come to light as evidence is brought forward.
 However, within that knowledge, I believe there is a chance to change things so that it is less likely to happen to future generations.